-- Or, select a calf on their farm, tag it with an IHC pink ear tag and sell that calf as part of the normal sale of surplus calves and donate those proceeds to IHC.
+- Or, select a calf on their farm, tag it with an IHC pink ear tag, or DairyNZ tag and sell that calf as part of the normal sale of surplus calves and donate those proceeds to IHC.

 With your help, IHC can make New Zealand a better place for people with an intellectual disability.

 Pledge your donation today!